 For information about carrying concealed weapons laws in Nevada and how to obtain a license, click here on our carrying concealed weapons laws in Nevada page.

 A good rule of thumb for handing a firearm in Nevada is to never do anything with it that could potentially make another person feel they are about to be hurt by it.
-Merely drawing a firearm (or any deadly weapon) in a threatening manner is a misdemeanor in Nevada, carrying six months in jail and/or a $1,000 fine.1 And aiming a firearm at a person or firing a gun into a place where people might be hurt is a gross misdemeanor in Nevada, punishable by up to a year in Nevada State Prison and/or a $2,000 fine.2
+Merely drawing a firearm (or any deadly weapon) in a threatening manner is a misdemeanor in Nevada, carrying six months in jail and/or a $1,000 fine.1 And aiming a firearm at a person in Nevada or firing a gun into a place where people might be hurt is a gross misdemeanor in Nevada, punishable by up to a year in Nevada State Prison and/or a $2,000 fine.2

 It is a gross misdemeanor to possess gun on the property of the Nevada System of Higher Education or any public school, private school, or child-care facility in Nevada.
 Penalties include up to a year in jail and/or a $2,000 fine.4